Should I see a Chiropractor or have NHS outpatient treatment for my low back pain?

 What does research say you should do?

 I’m a Chiropractor and therefore will have my own biased opinions.
 So, I’m going to answer this question with research.
 In my experience most patients are given a sheet of simple exercises when they see the NHS physiotherapist.
-However, most patients need a more ‘hands on’ approach and end up coming to see me.
+However, most people need a more ‘hands on’ approach and end up coming to see me.
 For this blog I’m looking to compare the improvements from the physical, hands on treatment offered by the NHS with improvements from Chiropractic treatment.

 One specific study looked to compare the 2 different treatment types.
 They split 741 patients, aged between 18-65 with low back pain, into 2 groups.
 One group received Chiropractic treatment and the other ‘hospital outpatient treatment’, which consisted mainly of mobilisations, manipulation, traction and exercises.
-The majority of the patients had had various, previous treatments, including prescription pain killers and had a chronic history of back pain.
+The majority of the patients had had various previous treatments, including prescription pain killers and had a chronic history of back pain.
 Each patient had their Oswestry score (a well know questionnaire for measuring pain and difficulty of different tasks) and flexibility measured at the beginning, then after 6 weeks, 6 months, and 1 and 2 years, and in a second paper at 3 years.

 What did the research find?